phusion/passenger_status_service/README.md

  * You add a reporting command to your Procfile.
 This reporting command gathers a status report from the local Heroku server and posts it to the Passenger Status Service.
  * You view the status reports through the Passenger Status Service.

-## Hosted service vs self-hosting

-The Passenger Status Service is an open source Rails app.
-Phusion provides a hosted version at [https://status-service.phusionpassenger.com](https://status-service.phusionpassenger.com).
-To get started, [sign up for an account](https://status-service.phusionpassenger.com/users/sign_up).

-The hosted version is easy to use, but the disadvantage is that we will have access to your data.
-[Wondering what data is sent?](https://status-service.phusionpassenger.com/faq#what_data).
-You can also choose to self-host this service.
-That way, you are in control of all your data.

 ## Self-hosting guide

 This app requires PostgreSQL.